 Sneeze-cation: Traveling with Allergies

 Step one complete: your home is protected and your family has a safe-zone from allergies.
-However as the summer traveling season comes to an end and the holiday traveling season looms in the distant future, it is time to start thinking about the necessary precautions to dust mite proofing your vacation.
+However the summer season came to an end and the holiday traveling season looms in the near future, it is time to start thinking about the necessary precautions to dust mite proofing your vacation.
 Amid your dreams of relaxation and family fun, don’t let memories be tainted by frustrating allergic reactions and trips to the drug store.

 If you are traveling by car, make sure to plan ahead and treat it first before you hit the road.
 Carpets, upholstery, and ventilation systems are hot-beds for dust mites and mold spores.
 It is recommended to use a mold-killing solution, such as Vital-Oxide, and a denaturing agent, such as Allersearch ADMS, before the trip to render the environment ‘I Spy’ friendly for your family.